-Latest infoBrussels-London Geometry Seminar The next meeting will be on Tuesday 28 November 2017 at ULB (Brussels) with a theme of Asymptotic Geometry of Riemannian Manifolds.
-The speakers are Olivier Biquard, Anda Degeratu and Michael Eichmair.
-Details are available at the seminar webpage, where you can also find information about past events.
+Latest infoBrussels-London Geometry Seminar The last meeting was on Tuesday 28 November 2017 at ULB (Brussels) with a theme of Asymptotic Geometry of Riemannian Manifolds.
+The speakers were Olivier Biquard, Anda Degeratu and Michael Eichmair.
+Details are available at the seminar webpage.

 LSGNT I am the Co-Director of First Year for the London School for Geometry and Number Theory for PhD students, as of the academic year 2017-18.
 UCL is leading this EPSRC Centre for Doctoral Training, in collaboration with King's and Imperial.